richytong/wweb/README.md

 # wweb
 Simple, isomorphic interface around common Web APIs.
 Perfect for intuitively interacting with your browser.
-Tired of checking for `window`?
+Tired of using `window`?
+Don't know/care if you're in SERVER or BROWSER?
 This may interest you.

 # Installation
 ```bash